MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-mobile-devices-warehouse.md

 To create a menu item for an activity or inquiry, set the **Mode** field to **Indirect**.
 A list of **Activity code** options then becomes available, so that you can select the type of inquiry or activity that the menu item is for.
 To create a menu item to generate warehouse work, set the **Mode** field to **Work**.
 A list of **Work creation process** options then becomes available.
 To create a menu item to process existing warehouse work, set the **Mode** field to **Work**, and then set the **Use existing work** option to **Yes**.

 > [!NOTE]
 > Additional fields might be available for menu items, depending on the mode that you select for the menu item, and whether the menu item is used to perform existing work.
-For information about the additional field selections, see the “Additional menu item options” section later in this article.
+For information about the additional field selections, see the “Additional menu item options” section later in this topic.

 ## Configure menu items for activities and inquiries
 If the **Mode** field for a menu item is set to **Indirect**, you can create a menu item to perform a general activity or inquiry that doesn't create work.
 Examples include reprinting license plate labels and an inquiry about the items in a location.
 The following table lists the options that are available.